ugate/templeo/jsdocp/tutorial/2-cache.md

 await engine.clear();
 ```

-All `Cachier`s inherit a __temporary memory__ space for template sources set during _registration_.
-The template memory space persists over the lifespan of a rendering function regardless of how many times it's called.
+All `Cachier`s inherit a _temporary memory_ space for template sources set during _registration_.
+The template memory space is sourced during compilation and only changes during rendering.
+In other words, state remains the same from one rendering call to the next regardless of how many times it's called.
 However, due to the decoupling of generated rendering functions from depending upon `templeo`, __it's important to note that any template sources that are registered/added/updated/removed after a rendering function has been compiled, will not be reflected during subsequent rendering function calls__.

-The __temporary memory__ space also prevents multiple fetches/`reads` for any partial that may be included more than once.
+The _temporary memory_ space also prevents multiple fetches/`reads` for any partial that may be included more than once.
 However, it will not prevent multiple `reads` to includes in subsequent calls to the rendering function unless they were registered prior to compilation.
 To better understand what happens consider the example below.

 ```js
 // assume the following is served from: https://localhost:8080/template.html